 Fans also turn to Facebook platforms to share their concert experiences with others, both during and after performances.
 Amongst weekly platform users, 54% of concertgoers post pictures or videos from concerts on Facebook, and nearly one in three watches Instagram Stories about live music.

-🚀 Most view today > The top Latin dance types and styles
+Dancers are reading > The top Latin dance types and styles

 Some great insights for musicians and singers are:

 - Watch time on TV screens of recorded live music performances on YouTube jumped more than 100% globally between July 2019 and July 2020.
-All over the world, people are finding ways to replace the experience of a live concert by getting together for live concerts right in their living room.
+All over the world, people are finding ways to replace the experience of a live concert by getting together for live concerts right in their living rooms.

 - YouTube Music allows bands and artists to tap into global audiences.
 K-pop has taken the world by storm, with artists like BTS and BLACKPINK topping the music charts and breaking records.

 - Hip-Hop continues to dominate the top charts and show its universal appeal.
 In Q2 2020, hip-hop commanded a 48% share of all Billboard Hot 100 top 10 songs, ahead of pop music’s 30% take.
 First Nations 17-year-old rapper The Kid LAROI from Sydney, for one, has taken the world by storm.
-Last year his debut album opened at #3 on ARIA’s album chart and reached #8 on the US’s Billboard 200 — the biggest result since Iggy Azalea.
+Last year his debut album opened at #3 on ARIA’s album chart and reached #8 on the USA’s Billboard 200 — the biggest result since Iggy Azalea.
 On YouTube, views of his music videos like without you have reached over 15 million.

-- The best way to tap into the most popular music artists on Youtube is through the YouTube Top 100
+- The best way to tap into the most popular music artists on YouTube is through the YouTube Top 100

 - Marketers – who want to target Gen Z audiences – have realised music is a top passion for this segment.
 Marketers like to partner with popular music artists on YouTube.
 Musicians can earn money from brand partnerships such as creators like Addison Rae who creates videos featuring trends influenced by social media.
 For example, clothing company American Eagle leveraged the Top 100 ranking list to identify the most popular music artists and trending music moments to engage its audience.
 This strategy led to an increase in branded search and a lift in product interest, according to Youtube.

-PROMOTE YOUR FIRST TRACK ON SPOTIFY
+4. PROMOTE YOUR FIRST TRACK ON SPOTIFY

 With Spotify Audio Ads, you can take your music marketing to the next level.
 If you are having trouble finding an audience for your music, Spotify Audio ads can help you by targeting your specific niche and playing your music in the form of thirty-second previews to thousands of users on Spotify.

-SELL YOUR MUSIC TRACKS ON BANDCAMP
+7. SELL YOUR MUSIC TRACKS ON BANDCAMP

 - Total artist Control and flexibility.
 Charge whatever price for your music and change it whenever you like.
 Sell for a fixed price, specify a minimum and let fans pay more if they want (and yes, they do pay more, a whopping 50% of the time) or give your music away in exchange for an email address.
 You retain complete control over your fan information.